Juliet-Simpson/Find-A-Bible-Quote/README.md

  ![User Story 4](static/assets/images/readme/userstories/us4.png "User Story 4 Screen shot")

-* A user is worried obout online abuse so is cautious about registering.
+* A user is worried about online abuse so is cautious about registering.
     * The terms and conditions modal clearly stated that abusive comments are not tolerated by this site and will be deleted by admin.
 This should reassure this user.

  ![User Story 5](static/assets/images/readme/userstories/us5.png "User Story 5 Screen shot")